mrichman/mrichman.github.io/_posts/2013-10-21-my-new-website-is-live.md

 meta: {}
 ---

-Now that I no longer work for an [oppressive organization](http://bit.ly/1bPIymy "Go ahead, sue me!") who aggressively monitors and [censors employee-created content](http://bit.ly/16nmocP "Fear and Loathing of Employee Blogging: Private Employer Censorship of Employee Blogs"), I will be resuming my blogging activities.
+After a long hiatus away from my writing, I will be resuming my blogging activities.

 This website uses the amazing [Jekyll](http://jekyllrb.com) static site generator, and is hosted on [GitHub](http://github.com).